jduffield65/coppafish/docs/config_setup.md

        [0.11111111, 0.11111111, 0.11111111]])
 ```

-The effect of smoothing can be seen using `view_extract`.
+The effect of smoothing can be seen using `view_filter`.

 ### [`extract[r_dapi]`](config.md#extract)
 By default, no filtering will be applied to the *dapi_channel* image of the *anchor_round* and thus no .npy file